How Much Are Punitive Damages Worth in Wrongful Death Cases?

 It can be challenging to meet the legal requirements necessary to obtain punitive damages.
 It will take extensive evidence, documentation, and witness testimony to prove that the defendant’s actions were beyond ordinary negligence.
 If you fail to meet the standard of proof, the court may not look favorably on you—especially if the judge suspects you requested punitive damages without any basis for the claim.

-Wrongful death settlements in Kentucky are dependent on the facts of each individual case, and it will take a skilled legal representative to get all that you're owed.
+Wrongful death lawsuits and settlements in Kentucky are dependent on the facts of each individual case, and it will take a skilled legal representative to get all that you’re owed.
 It would be best if you spoke to a lawyer as soon as possible to prevent an insurance company from taking advantage of you and your grieving family.